facebook pixel code for steps initiative

 Typically, we do not host placements for less than the equivalent of 1 day (8 hours) per week, which we find is the minimum amount of time it takes to provide a meaningful placement experience over a term.
 We ask those submitting expressions of interest to provide as much information as possible regarding their availability and the specifications of any academic requirements they seek to fulfill in their submission.

-Placement Eligibility
+Placement and Volunteer Eligibility

 We understand that people may want to participate in a placement for different reasons, and we have tried to be flexible with the formats of placements within the constraint that the Employment Standards Act provides.